BjarkeHautop/RegistrySnapshots.jl/README.md

 # RegistrySnapshots.jl

+> [!NOTE]
+> This branch requires a patched Pkg.jl and Julia nightly, in exchange for never touching your depot's live registry (see [What it does to your depot](#what-it-does-to-your-depot)).
+For a version that works with stock Julia and stock Pkg, by overwriting the depot's registry instead of passing a snapshot in per-call, see the [`main`](https://github.com/BjarkeHautop/RegistrySnapshots.jl/tree/main) branch.

 Resolve Julia packages against the General registry as it existed on an earlier day.
 Requires a patched [Pkg.jl version](https://github.com/BjarkeHautop/Pkg.jl/tree/explicit-registries) and Julia nightly to function.
 Made with the usage of AI, and relies on internals of Tar.jl, so use at your own risk.

 Why the patch: stock Pkg always resolves against whatever registry is installed in your depot, there's no per-call override.
-Without the patch, resolving against a snapshot would mean overwriting your live registry and restoring it after — affecting every other project using that depot in the meantime, and leaving it broken if the process dies mid-swap.
+Without the patch, resolving against a snapshot would mean overwriting your live registry.
 The patch just adds a `registries` keyword so a snapshot can be passed in for one call, depot untouched.

 To use it simply just use RegistrySnapshots whenever you would use Pkg: